Codyvanzandt/beautiful-jekyll/_posts/2018-05-06-research_matters.md

 ---
 layout: post
-title: Research Matters That Matter
+title: Two Aspirations for My Research
 image: /img/research.jpg
 tags: [research, writing]
 show-avatar: false
 bigimg: /img/research.jpg
 ---

-Three often overlooked elements of great research...

-### Presentation

-It's my opinion that, for writing to be great, it must inform, persuade, and entertain all at once.
-It's also my opinion that, for academic writing to be great, it must do *exactly the same thing.*

-Writing rarely holds readers in thrall by the strength of its ideas alone.
-Even academic writing needs splashes of style and showmanship to reach and convince the largest possible audience.

-Dull prose, no matter how clean it is, robs arguments of persuasive power and imposes unnecessary burdens on readers.
-It creates a barrier between the words and the argument, and by doing so, reminds readers that they're not engaging directly with ideas, but with text.

-Engaging prose breaks down that barrier.
-As a result, the sign fades, the signified clarifies, and the reader can engage more fully with the writer's ideas.

-In short, a good argument is self-sufficient, but a great argument isn't.

-### The Process
+## 1. A Transparent, Repeatable Process

 Research in the humanities too frequently appears to come straight from the swirling depths of genius and directly unto the page.
-The evidence is compelling, the logic is air-tight, and the process is nowhere to be found.
+The evidence is compelling, the logic is air-tight, and the process is absent.

 <figure>
   <center>
     <img src="/img/desert.jpg" align="middle" alt="an empty desert">
-    <figcaption>Searching for the process...</figcaption>
+    <figcaption>The process as it was described.</figcaption>
   </center>
 </figure>

 Research doesn't move from initial idea to polished argument in clean little mental jumps.
 It moves with uneven steps - meandering or lurching as often as charging or marching.
 But all the steps (and particularly the *missteps*) rarely make it to the finished product.
 And that's a shame.

-If a given process yields compelling findings, then that alone says something about the object under study.
-And if the findings perhaps aren't all that useful, well hey, *that's* useful in and of itself.

-But no useful information ever comes out from a process that no one sees.

-### The Negative Result
+In the coming months, I hope to shift my research process completely out into the open.
+I'll take notes, program, and write my drafts in [Python Notebooks], commit each day's progress to [Github], and serve up the final products in fully interactive Docker containers provided by [Binder].
+Everything will be fully visible and completely reproducible: every stumble, success, and improvement.
+And thanks to [Binder]() (which I'm linking *again* because it's just that amazing), folks will be able to pull down my code and run it right away - no dependencies required!

+## 2. Embracing Negative Results

 Imagine a paper titled...

-***Is Shakespeare's Nick Bottom a Christ Figure?
-Uh...
-Maybe?***
+***I Thought Nick Bottom Was a Christ Figure.
+But I Was Wrong***

 Or another one...